 As with most farmers in our region and certainly all products from Madagascar Spices would comply with the strictest standards set out by any bio-certification programme in existence if put to the test.

-The above said, to meet the growing expectations for bio-certification by importers and consumers alike, especially in industrial nations, in 2018 we completed ECOCERT's application for our vanilla products, adding the 100% organic certification label to our already naturally organic vanilla beans.
+The above said, to meet the growing expectations for bio-certification by importers and consumers alike, especially in industrial nations, in 2018 we completed our first ECOCERT application for our vanilla, adding the 100% organic certification label to our already naturally organic vanilla products.